Hero Himalaya Melia

 Last Edited=29 Dec 2011

-Penelope Anne Vere Thompson was born on 17 March 1966 at Salisbury, Wiltshire, England.2 She is the daughter of Colin G. Thompson and Rosemary V. K. Edwardes.3,2 She married Lord Ivar Alexander Michael Mountbatten, son of David Michael Mountbatten, 3rd Marquess of Milford Haven and Janet Mercedes Bryce, on 23 April 1994 at Church of St. Peter and St. Paul, Clare, Suffolk, England.2 She and Lord Ivar Alexander Michael Mountbatten were divorced in 2011.2
+Penelope Anne Vere Thompson was born on 17 March 1966 at Salisbury, Wiltshire, EnglandG.2 She is the daughter of Colin G. Thompson and Rosemary V. K. Edwardes.3,2 She married Lord Ivar Alexander Michael Mountbatten, son of David Michael Mountbatten, 3rd Marquess of Milford Haven and Janet Mercedes Bryce, on 23 April 1994 at Church of St. Peter and St. Paul, Clare, Suffolk, EnglandG.2 She and Lord Ivar Alexander Michael Mountbatten were divorced in 2011.2

 Her married name became Mountbatten.